meterXu/selenium-ide/docs/introduction/getting-started.md

 ### Troubleshooting

-Don't see the icon for Selenium IDE in your menu-bar?
+Don't see the icon for JetRecord in your menu-bar?

 #### Option 1